davidclough/node/_documents/javascript-guide/javascript-guide.md

 The window object also contains some useful properties and methods, some of which are mentioned below. [w3schools - The Window Object](http://www.w3schools.com/jsref/obj_window.asp) and [MDN - Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) contain more information.

 ##### window Properties
-`document` gives you access to the document object described in the [section below](#language-built-in-objects-document).
+`document` gives you access to the document object described in this [section below](#language-built-in-objects-document).

 `location` gives you access the [Location object](http://www.w3schools.com/jsref/obj_location.asp) which allows you to access and manipulate things related to the current URL.